mayaanne/foundations/week-1/git-github-fork-clone-challenge.md

 __Pro-tip: use command line to hone your skills__

-1. Create a file called my_reflection.md in the `git_and_github_intro` directory (on your computer)
+1. Navigate to the my-reflections-week-1 file.
-2. In Visual Studio record your reflections
+2. Open the file in Visual Studio and write:

-- Create your own step-by-step fork and clone instructions for later use
+- Your own step-by-step fork and clone instructions.
+Describe what you did.
 - Did you have any moments where it all clicked?
 What clicked?

 3. Use [markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) to add some distinction to your reflection file.
-4. Save your file in Visual Studio
+4. Save your file, return to terminal, push, stage and commit.